-

 Museum Day Guests

 Louise also introduced local artists who continue Murano glass traditions, including Chelsea Rousso, who makes fused fazzoletto-style bowls inspired by Chihuly’s Macchia.
-Chelsea’s Bowled Over glass workshop on Saturday morning was sold out but prospective students have another opportunity at her next workshop on Saturday, June 14.
+Chelsea’s Bowled Over glass workshop on Saturday morning was sold out but prospective students have another opportunity at future workshops in the fall.

 Chelsea Rousso’s Unity in the Community project, which introduced 150 local people to the art of fused glass, was the focus of the Saturday afternoon program.
 Many of the participants came to celebrate Chelsea’s amazing initiative and proudly pointed out their icon to friends.